Varian Fry: France

 Fry's most important associate was a young French Protestant named Daniel Bénédite who functioned as his Chef de Cabinet and often his eyes and ears.
 Bénédite was briefly imprisoned by the French for his activities with ERC, but released through the intervention of one of the American diplomats in Marseille.
 American Charles Fernley Fawcett was the security guard, responsible for policing the long line of refugees waiting to be interviewed at Fry's headquarters.
-Fawcett also secured the release of several interned woman by claiming to be married to them.
+Fawcett also secured the release of several interned women by claiming to be married to them.
 Among Fry's closest associates were Americans Miriam Davenport, a former art student at the Sorbonne, and Chicago heiress Mary Jayne Gold, a lover of the arts and the "good life" who had come to Paris in the early 1930s.
 Gold was wealthy and financed many of the operations of the ERC.